danielliu2707/personal-website/urara/canva_learnings/+page.md

 ![campus_week](./IMG_9725.jpg)

 Campus week was when the fun really began - especially since I was sick during week 1.
-All the interns were flown to Sydney and given accomodation for a week, which meant some of us (myself included) got to meet our team in person, there were plenty of intern activities planned and we capped off the week with the annual Canva end-of-year party!
+All the interns were flown to Sydney and given accommodation for a week, which meant some of us (myself included) got to meet our team in person, there were plenty of intern activities planned and we capped off the week with the annual Canva end-of-year party!

 Let me tell you, the party was amazing.
-There was plenty of music (including a dance floor) to keep the vibes high, the street was decked out for us with food trucks, we attended stand-up comedy, learned how to shoot arrows and got to connect with one another while drunk.
+There was plenty of music (including a dance floor) to keep the vibes high, the street was decked out for us with food trucks, we attended stand-up comedy, learned how to shoot arrows and bonded over alcohol on the rooftop.
 Actually, we could've gotten drunk anytime with beer taps and alcohol readily available on the Sydney office rooftop.

 I'm going to be completely transparent.
 I didn't get much work done this week.
 There were just too many intern events - both during and outside of work hours - that I didn't find the time to fully concentrate on my intern project.
 Fortunately, my team had told me to enjoy myself this week and not worry too much about work.